-The Deputy Head (Safeguarding), Mrs Sally Lees is the DSL.
-She has been fully trained for the demands of this role in Child Protection and inter-agency working.
-She is a member of the SMT.
-The Deputy Head (Pastoral) - Mr Tom Naylor - is the DSL's deputy and will lead on child protection issues in her absence.
+The Deputy Head (Safeguarding), Mrs Sally Lees, is the Designated Safeguarding Lead (DSL).
+She has been fully trained for the demands of this role in Child Protection and Inter-agency working.
+She is a member of the Senior Management Team (SMT).
+SLees@repton.org.uk

+The Deputy Head (Pastoral) - Mr Tom Naylor - is the Lead Deputy DSL and will lead on safeguarding children matters in her absence.
 He is a member of the SMT.
-The Deputy DSL has received the same Derbyshire led training as the DSL.
-Their contact details are:
+The Deputy DSL has received the same Derbyshire-led training as the DSL.
+TNaylor@repton.org.uk